Thomas Kretschmann: Career

 2009 saw Kretschmann guest star in the American science-fiction TV drama series FlashForward, as well as a major secondary part in the British biopic The Young Victoria as King Leopold I of Belgium.
 This film also received three Academy Awards nominations in 2010 for Best Art Direction, Makeup, and won for Costume Design.

 The next year he returned to Germany, guest starring as himself in the romantic comedy Rabbit without Ears 2.
 Kretschmann then moved to Malaysia in the summer to shoot his scenes for the German biopic Jungle Child based on the eponymous bestseller by Sabine Kuegler.
 The film was released in early 2011.
 Walt Disney Pictures confirmed in November 2010, that Kretschmann would star as one of the voice talents in the Pixar film Cars 2.
 The film was released in the United States on 24 June 2011, in the United Kingdom on 22 July and in Germany on 28 July.

 Kretschmann starred as Captain Kurt Brynildson in the 2011–2012 ABC original paranormal/adventure/horror television series The River about a group of people on a mission to find a missing TV explorer in the Amazon.

 Kretschmann signed a multi-film contract with Marvel Studios to play Baron Wolfgang von Strucker, and first appeared as the character in a post-credits scene of the 2014 film Captain America: The Winter Soldier.
-He had a larger role as the character in the 2015 movie Avengers: Age of Ultron.
+He had a larger role as the character in the 2015 film Avengers: Age of Ultron.

 Kretschmann often re-records his own parts for the German dubs of his screen roles.
 Aside from acting, Kretschmann has also worked as a fashion model, including a stint as the face for a scent by Hugo Boss.